SLA is a fast and very cost-effective

 Resolution | ± 0.2mm |

-Prototyping Applications | Fine detailed, high aesthetic and accurate to CAD prototypes |
+Prototyping Applications | High aesthetic and accurate to CAD prototypes |

-End-Use Applications | Low-volume, high aesthetic parts.
-Some functional end-use applications |
+End-Use Applications | Low-volume, fine detailed parts |

 Applicable Materials | Colour | Description | |